antham/chyle/README.md

 #### Github release api

-It creates a new release in github with a template from datas you harvested, if tag exists already it will fail.
+It creates a new release in [github](https://developer.github.com/v3/repos/releases/#create-a-release) with a template from datas you harvested, if tag exists already it will fail.

 Name | Value
 ------------ | -------------
-CHYLE_SENDERS_GITHUB_TEMPLATE | It uses golang template syntax to produce a changelog from you commits CHYLE_SENDERS_GITHUB_TAG | Release tag to create CHYLE_SENDERS_GITHUB_CREDENTIALS_OWNER | Github owner CHYLE_SENDERS_GITHUB_REPOSITORY_NAME | Github repository where we will publish the release CHYLE_SENDERS_GITHUB_CREDENTIALS_OAUTHTOKEN | Github oauth token used to publish a release
+CHYLE_SENDERS_GITHUB_TEMPLATE | It uses golang template syntax to produce a changelog from you commits CHYLE_SENDERS_GITHUB_TAGNAME | Release tag to create CHYLE_SENDERS_GITHUB_CREDENTIALS_OWNER | Github owner CHYLE_SENDERS_GITHUB_REPOSITORY_NAME | Github repository where we will publish the release CHYLE_SENDERS_GITHUB_CREDENTIALS_OAUTHTOKEN | Github oauth token used to publish a release CHYLE_SENDERS_GITHUB_NAME | Release title (optional)